Chatakpur - Visit & Stay

 Where to stay in Chatakpur

-The forest department in association with the village cooperative has set up two Eco cottages.
+The West Bengal Forest Department (WBFDC) in association with the village cooperative has set up two Eco Huts or Cottages in Lower Chatakpur which are nestled in pine forest.
 The two wooden furnished cottages have 2 rooms each with double beds in each room.
 With an extra bed, up to three persons can stay in each room.

-You can cherish the view of Kanchenjunga from the attached balconies of the cottages.
 There are both front and backside balconies.
+However, Kanchenjunga view is not available from the cottages.
 The rooms are provided with bedding and enough blankets & quilts to counter the cold, but there is no TV.

 So unless you are one like me who enjoys the solitude and wilderness, I suggest you travel in groups so that the night doesn't haunt you.
 By the way, the members of the village community come and cook the food for you, and they leave for home after serving early dinner (by 8pm or so).
 And then you will be left on your own at the cottage through the night and there is no service after that.